reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   double applyAsDouble(long value);
 }
 ```
-**This is the long-to-double primitive specialization for `Function`.** This is a functional interface whose functional method is `applyAsDouble(long)`.
+This is the specialization of `Function` that converts `long` values to double`.
+It is a functional interface with the functional method `applyAsDouble(long)`.

-Let's see an example of how to use `LongToDoubleFunction`:
+Here's an illustration of how to use the `LongToDoubleFunction`:
 ```java
 @Test
 void longToDoubleFunction() {